 |Gaston gets in his own reference to Shakespeare.|

 |"Aladdin" has several sneaky references you may not notice.
 You probably realized that is Sebastian from "The Little Mermaid" - right?
 Well, guess what, it also references the Bard of Avon.|

 |The Genie, voiced by Robin Williams, got off all the good lines in "Aladdin."|

 |The Genie gets a surprise or two himself in "Aladdin."|

 Oliver and Company

 In "Oliver and Company," the dogs all have drastically different personalities and Francis, the bulldog, is portrayed as somewhat snobbish.
 He has an appreciation for art and theatre and an abhorrence of anyone using a short form of his name.
-At one point during the film, Francis is seen watching television where a production of Macbeth is playing.
-Not only does Francis yell at Tito to keep it down while he is watching, but he also begins to mouth the words along side the television.
+At one point during the film, Francis is seen watching television where the production of Macbeth is playing.
+Not only does Francis yell at Tito to keep it down while he is watching, but he also begins to mouth the words alongside the television.